jakebailey/pprof-it/README.md

 -   `PPROF_TIME_INTERVAL`: Average number of microsoeconds between time samples.
     Defaults to `1000`.

+-   `PPROF_SIGNAL_EXIT`: Enables handling of exit signals (e.g., SIGINT).
+    May be `off` or `on`.
+Since signals are handled asynchronously, `pprof-it`'s registration of signal handlers may prevent exiting (as node will no longer attempt to interrupt normal code execution, e.g. quitting on Ctrl+C).
+Defaults to `on`.

 -   `PPROF_LOGGING`: Controls `pprof-it`'s logging.
 May be `off` or `on`.
     Defaults to `on`.